-We spend July 4 blowing up thousands of dollar of fireworks in our yards because some idiot governor has legalized fireworks in the hottest, driest area of the nation during peak fire season.
-A thick layer of smoke chokes out the streets of the neighborhood, making it look like something out of a civil war battle.
+Our neighbors spend July 4 blowing up thousands of dollar of fireworks in the street because some idiot governor has legalized fireworks in the hottest, driest area of the nation during peak fire season.
+A thick layer of smoke chokes out the neighborhood, making it look like something out of a civil war battle.
 The heat allows nothing to escape its clutches.

 The only good side to the heat is you can now cook dinner in your car while you’re at work.